The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 - Flame retardant alternative: Wool

-- Sleep trial & warranty: 90 day latex exchange but no returns, 20 year limited warranty
+- Sleep trial & warranty: 90-day latex exchange, 20-year warranty

-- CONS: Can get expensive fast!
+CONS: Can get expensive quickly depending on configuration

 Sleep on Latex